devschile/codeinthedarkcl/codeofconduct.md

 ## The Quick Version

-Code in the Dark Santiago is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
-We do not tolerate harassment of conference participants in any form.
-Sexual language and imagery is not appropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organisers.
+Code in the Dark Santiago is dedicated to providing a harassment-free party experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+We do not tolerate harassment of party participants in any form.
+Sexual language and imagery is not appropriate for any party venue, including talks, workshops, parties, Twitter and other online media.
+Conference participants violating these rules may be sanctioned or expelled from the party without a refund at the discretion of the party organisers.

 ## The Less Quick Version